How to Switch from IELTS to PTE After Failing Writing

 Start with a PTE mock test — establish your real baseline before doing any preparation.
 Your scores across tasks will identify where your IELTS training helps and where you need new technique.

 Prioritise Speaking technique first — this is the biggest trap for IELTS switchers.
 IELTS Speaking is a conversation; PTE Speaking is a solo recording scored by an acoustic engine.
-Natural speech habits (thoughtful pauses, rising intonation for emphasis, self-corrections) actively lower your PTE Speaking score.
-Learning the engine's expectations early prevents 2 weeks of practicing the wrong things.
+Natural speech habits (thoughtful pauses, rising intonation for emphasis, self-corrections) can lower your PTE Speaking score.
+Learning the engine's expectations early prevents practising the wrong things.

-Master WFD before anything else in Writing — if WFD contributes 23% of your Writing score and you've never practiced it, you're leaving significant points on the table from day one.
-One week of focused WFD practice typically produces noticeable improvement.
+Master WFD before anything else in Writing — if WFD contributes roughly 23% of your Writing score and you've never practised it, you're leaving significant points on the table from day one.
+Focused WFD practice can produce improvement, but the timeline depends on your baseline.

 Use your IELTS reading skills immediately — PTE Reading is not a source of weakness for IELTS refugees.
 Don't waste study time here until you've confirmed it's actually your gap.